 Be aware that some elements can exist in different allotropic forms, each with its own density.
 Carbon, for instance, exists as diamond, graphite, fullerenes, and amorphous carbon, each with different densities due to their distinct atomic arrangements.

 When working with carbon-based materials, you need to know which allotrope you are dealing with to accurately interpret density measurements.
-Diamond has a density of approximately 3.51 g/cm³, while graphite has a density of around 2.26 g/cm³.
+Which means diamond has a density of approximately 3.
+51 g/cm³, while graphite has a density of around 2.26 g/cm³.
 These differences can have significant implications for the properties and applications of the materials.

 Take advantage of computational tools and databases to predict and analyze the density of elements and compounds.
 Software packages like Materials Studio, VASP, and Quantum ESPRESSO can be used to perform ab initio calculations and predict the density of materials under various conditions.